 Located in southern Matsuyama, Botchan Stadium is Ehime’s largest stadium and sports complex.
 It was named after the well-known novel, “Botchan” written by Natsume Soseki, a long-time resident of Matsuyama.
 It seats 30,000 people in two tiers.
 It is mostly used for baseball matches (both JHS and SHS) though the surrounding complex also offers swimming, tennis, a dojo, and other sports.

-Mt Ishizuchi is the tallest mountain in Shikoku at 1,982 meters (6,503 feet) and is located near Saijo City.
+Mt Ishizuchi is the tallest mountain in Shikoku at 1,982 meters (6,503 feet) and is located in Kumakogen-Town and near Saijo City.
 It is a major object of worship of Shugendo, a mixture of Shintoism and Buddhism.
 It is a popular place to hike in autumn and spring.
 A ropeway will take you halfway up the mountain.
 From there it takes roughly 4 hrs roundtrip to reach the summit.

 Shimanami Kaido Bridges

 Located in Imabari, the Shimanami Kaido are a series of bridges spanning several islands in the Seto Inland Sea.
 They stretch from Shikoku to Hiroshima prefecture on mainland Honshu.
 A popular activity is to rent bicycles in Imabari and bike the bridges to Onomichi City.
 A one-way trip will take about 8 hours.
 You can stay the night in Onomichi and bike back or take the ferry/bus back to Imabari.

 Newly built in 2008, Masaki Emifull is located in Iyo City and is the largest shopping mall in western Japan.
 It comes complete with many Western-brand shops, a cinema, a game center and a large food court.

 Ehime Prefectural Science Museum